tobyy22/PortfolioManager/README.md

 # PortfolioManager
-Portfolio manager for cryptocurrencies, easily extendable for another asset type if good api is available.
+Portfolio manager for cryptocurrencies, easily extendable for another asset types if good api is available.